Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

 Previous studies have shown that hole doping enhances electronic correlations in BaFe$_2$As$_2$ \citep{hardy_evidence_2013,lafuerza_evidence_2017}, an effect often attributed to proximity to a Mott insulating state.
-However, experimental observations indicate that the ground state remains metallic even in regimes with localized magnetism.
-This apparent contradiction can be resolved by the concept of spin–orbital separation in multiorbital systems: the Hund’s coupling delays spin screening relative to orbital screening, leading to the so-called Hund’s metal behavior.
+However, experimental observations show that the ground state remains metallic even in regimes with localized magnetism.
+This apparent contradiction can be resolved by the concept of spin-orbital separation in multiorbital systems: the Hund’s coupling delays spin screening relative to orbital screening, leading to the so-called Hund’s metal behavior.
 BaFe$_2$As$_2$ is currently recognized as a Hund’s metal, where strong Hund’s coupling and orbital selectivity govern the degree of electronic correlations, which are expected to increase further with hole doping toward half-filling \citep{haule_coherenceincoherence_2009,Hardy_Hund_holedoping,2017_pelliciari_Co-KBFA,georges_hund-metal_2024}.
-Resonant inelastic X-ray scattering (RIXS) is proven to be a powerful tool to investigate magnetism with the contrasting itinerant character of electrons and localized character of spins within FeSC phase diagrams \citep{pelliciari_intralayer_2016, 2017_pelliciari_Co-KBFA, lu_spin-excitation_2022,liu_nematic_2024}.
+While K substitution on the Ba site preserves itinerancy and superconductivity even at high hole doping, direct substitution at the Fe site, as in the case of Cr, introduces carriers that enhance localization and Fe-sublattice disorder.
+Resonant inelastic x-ray scattering (RIXS) is proven to be a powerful tool to investigate magnetism with the contrasting itinerant character of electrons and localized character of spins within FeSC phase diagrams \citep{pelliciari_intralayer_2016, 2017_pelliciari_Co-KBFA, lu_spin-excitation_2022,liu_nematic_2024}.

-In this work, we investigate how spin excitations originating from Cr and Fe compete for the ground state properties across the $x$ vs. $T$ phase diagram of CrBFA.
+In this work, we investigate how spin excitations originating from Cr and Fe compete for the ground state properties across the $x$ versus $T$ phase diagram of CrBFA.
 To this end, we performed high-resolution RIXS, complemented by angle-resolved photoemission spectroscopy (ARPES) experiments and theoretical modeling.
 Our combined experimental and theoretical analysis shows that the key features of the data can be understood within a localized spin model, where disorder effects introduced by Cr moments play a central role.
 This reveals a case of a correlated metal in which disorder dominates over the charge doping effect.

 Our results explain why the suppression of the AFM order in CrBFA and MnBFA does not follow the expected trend for charge doping, where Cr nominally introduces twice as many holes as Mn \citep{thaler_physical_2011,cantarino_incoherent_2023}.
 They may also help explain the $x$–$T$ phase diagrams of Cr/Mn substituted CaKFe$_4$As$_4$, where the suppression of both HTSC and AFM order similarly deviates from charge doping expectations \citep{xu_superconductivity_2022,xu_superconductivity_2023}.
 Altogether, our findings suggest that the absence of SC in these systems is likely linked to the joint effect of increasing correlation and disorder effects on the Fe lattice introduced by Cr and Mn impurities.